Benpong89/sky_view/proposal.md

 1. Enemy lasers
 2. Sound effects/explosion effects
 3. Boss fight
-4. Add lives?
+4. Add health?
 More than one hit to die